 A Feast to Remember

-Although there’s no shortage of eateries in the park, the famed Majestic Yosemite Hotel Dining Room is a must-do for dinner or Sunday brunch – or both.
+Although there’s no shortage of eateries in the park, the famed Ahwahnee Dining Room is a must-do for dinner or Sunday brunch – or both.
 Located just off the main lobby, it’s definitely the most elegant restaurant in the park.
 The historic dining room is a sight to behold with its 34-foot high ceilings, granite pillars and massive chandeliers; and the good news is, there’s level access from the lobby and plenty of room to navigate a wheelchair between the tables.